Grate-Oracle-Lewot/GrateCrystal/README.md

 - Colored party menu icons, plus a few new ones (and some old ones from Gen I)
 - Most Gen I songs used somewhere, plus a few from other sources (thanks to dannye and TriteHexagon)
 - A fourth Pokémon stats page showing DVs, Hidden Power type, and caught data
-- One more wild Pokémon slot for both grass and water
+- One more wild Pokémon slot for both grass and water, and no slot is rarer than 5% (with a few exceptions for unusual encounter methods)
 - Surf encounter level variance of +0 to +4 applied to all wild encounters, including fishing (excluding Headbutt and Rock Smash; couldn't get those to work)
 - Time fishgroups actually have different Pokémon at different times
 - Unown ! and ? added (eyes not droopy)